CHRONIC PAIN CHAMPIONS

 Picture

-Do you talk about your pain?
+Do you talk about pain?

 8/11/2022

-It’s common for patients to talk about their pain levels and treatments with family and friends.
+It’s common for patients to talk about pain levels and treatments with family and friends.
 Although talking about pain can help us validate our experience, it can actually worsen our symptoms by adding more attention to the pain.

 You can’t make positive steps in your life when surrounded by negativity

-Stay away from people who only want to complain about pain, and avoid sharing your pain with others unless there is a positive goal associated with the conversation.
+Stay away from people who only want to complain about pain, and avoid sharing the pain with others unless there is a positive goal associated with the conversation.
 Talk instead about things you enjoy and find meaningful.
 Fill your life with joy and hope!

 Learn more